GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 end
 ```

-Global shared data keys are immutable when executing a function, to avoid
+To avoid concurrency issues, global shared data is immutable when executing a
+function.
+You cannot add or delete keys or change the value of existing keys.
-concurrency issues.
-However, you can set your own global data during startup
+However, the global data is settable during startup tasks, because startup
+tasks never run concurrently.
+You can use this feature to initialize shared
-blocks.
-This is useful to create shared resources, as described below.
+resources, as described below.

+Using the global data mechanism is generally preferred over actual Ruby global
+variables, because the Functions Framework can help you avoid concurrent edits.
+Additionally, the framework will sandbox different sets of global data
+associated with different sets of functions, which lets you test functions in
+isolation without the tests interfering with one another.

 ### Sharing resources